Human presence in space: Localization in space

 The location of human presence has been studied throughout history by astronomy and was significant in order to relate to the heavens, that is to outer space and its bodies.

 The historic argument between geocentrism and heliocentrism is one example about the location of human presence.

 Scenarios of and relations to space beyond human presence

 Realizations of the scales of space, have been taken as subject to discuss human and life's existence or relations to space and time beyond them, with some understanding humanity's or life's presence as a singularity or one to be in isolation, pondering on the Fermi paradox.

 A diverse range of arguments of how to relate to space beyond human presence have been raised, with some seeing space beyond humans as reason to venture out into space and exploring it, some aiming for contact with extraterrestrial life, to arguments for protection of humanity or life from its possibilities.

 Considerations about the ecological integrity and independence of celestial bodies, counter exploitive understandings of space as dead, particularly in the sense of terra nullius, have raised issues such as rights of nature.

+Extraterrestrialness

+Extraterrestrialness is the imagination or description of otherworldlyness, alienness or outright outer space, characterizing the other through extraterrestrial space, beyond mere extraterritoriality or periphery, being the space that is imagined or described as extraterrestrial, or simply any space outside a described land.

+It creates conditions of extraterrestrialness, spatially set apart otherness, unlike any othered cohabiting entity.

+Extraterrestriality has been a feature of many past and contemporary cultures.
+Politically it has been an element of utopianism and colonialism, particularly its formation, colonies being the product in extraterrestrial space.
+Such histories have informed contemporary cultures of extraterrestriality, informing the prospecting of space exploration and the reception of its findings, particularly for space colonization and the search for extraterrestrial life.
+Colonialism was associated with extraterrestrial space already in the first half of the 17th century when John Wilkins suggested in A Discourse Concerning a New Planet that future adventurers like Francis Drake and Christopher Columbus might reach the Moon, and people to live there.